rotaki/rclref/docs/test.md

     Nodes.

 ```
-As shown in the snippet above, a node is spawned by `node_utls:start_node(Name, Port, Config)`.
+As shown in the snippet above, a node is spawned by `node_utls:start_node/3`.
-The function `node_utils:pmap` is an asynchronous map fuction which is used to start multiple slave nodes asynchronously.
+The function `node_utils:pmap/2` is an asynchronous map fuction which is used to start multiple slave nodes asynchronously.

 ```erlang
 -spec start_node(atom(), non_neg_integer(), [tuple()]) ->